 - Other Common Injuries: other construction site injuries can be caused by excavation accidents, electrocution, and impact from falling objects, gas explosions, logging incidents and long-term health problems from exposure to toxic substances or noise levels.
 Excavation accidents can involve falls, explosions, slippery surfaces or interaction with faulty or mismanaged equipment.
 Electrical burns or electrocution are ever-present dangers at any construction site.
 Unmarked or exposed wiring, electrical systems in older buildings and wet areas all contribute to this deadly danger.

 Injuries from construction sites require costly medical treatment that often exceeds the amount allowed for a construction accident settlement on a worker's compensation claim.
 Long-term disability caused by an injury sustained on the job permanently diminishes an injured construction worker's ability to earn money and enjoy a high standard of life quality.
 A construction accident lawyer in Los Angeles can help you receive the just compensation you deserve to improve your quality of life.

-If the personal injury was truly caused by an unavoidable accident, there are limits as to how much financial compensation can be recovered.
+If the personal injury was truly caused by an unavoidable accident, there are limits as to how much financial compensation can be recovered from the insurance company.
 However, most Los Angeles construction site accidents occur from someone not upholding reasonable standards of safety and care.
 In these situations, those who were negligent can be held liable for the damages that result.
 Hiring a Los Angeles construction accident lawyer is the best way for workers to seek justice, find out how to claim work injury compensation, and ensure the process is carried out properly.

 Worker's compensation laws limit the extent to which an injured construction site employee's employer can be held liable for the injury.
-Many construction workers think sustaining an injury is just “part of the job” and will not file injury claims.
-But this is the worst case scenario.
+Many construction workers think sustaining an injury is just "part of the job" and will not file construction accident claims, but this puts victims' compensation in jeopardy.

 If sub-standard safety precautions are in place, a construction accident lawsuit can lead to the construction of a safer building or structure for all those who will use it in the future.

 There are other options for injured workers besides worker's compensation claims: a construction accident attorney.